raineedust/Rock-Paper-Scissors/README.md

 - [x] Try to design a dark-themed UI
 - [x] Make it pretty!

+## Limitations

+- Not fully optimized for mobile interfaces.

 ## Resources

 Below are a collection of resources which helped improve my skills :sparkles: while building the project: